evalapplydotorg/tblm-private/content/posts/2014-08-10-fault-by-gaurav-deka.md

 category: fiction
 issue: 7
-summary: Sometimes the most significant changes in one's life comes packaged in the tiniest of instance.
+summary: Sometimes the most significant changes in one's life comes packaged in the tiniest of instants.
 As in the case of the hero of this story...
 slug: ?p=208
 type: post
 year: "2014"